 What to Look for in a Robotic Pool Cleaner

-Features Do you want the power to clean your pool with a swipe on your phone?
-Do you want to preprogram a cleaning schedule, or access a quick-cleaning mode to get the job done in a flash?
+Do you want the power to clean your pool with a swipe on your phone?
+Do you want to preprogram a cleaning schedule or access a quick-cleaning mode to get the job done in a flash?
 There are robotic pool cleaners that can do all this and more.
-Your budget, the size and the shape of your pool, and the amount of debris it generally collects should all factor into which features you want in a cleaner.
+Your budget, the size and the shape of your pool, and the amount of debris it generally collects should be factored into which features you want in a cleaner.

-Functionality Some pool cleaners skim the top surface of your pool to get dirt and debris before it sinks, while others will crawl the sides and bottom to get anything that has sunk.
-You also want to consider things like the size of the basket that collects all the debris, particularly if your pool is surrounded by trees and plants that regularly deposit leaves and dirt into the pool.
+Some pool cleaners skim the top surface of your pool to get dirt and debris before it sinks, while others will crawl the sides and bottom to get anything that has sunk.
+You also want to consider the size of the basket that collects all the debris, mainly if your pool is surrounded by trees and plants that regularly deposit leaves and dirt into the pool.

-Value Pool cleaners can vary widely in price.
+Pool cleaners can vary widely in price.
 In most cases, the more functionality and features a unit has, the higher the price tag.
-Consider your budget as well as the size of your pool and how much debris you regularly find in it when determining how much to spend on a unit.
+Consider your budget and the size of your pool and how much debris you regularly find in it when determining how much to spend on a unit.

 If you’re tired of manually pushing a vacuum around your pool, a robotic vacuum can take the hard work off your hands, automatically cleaning the walls and floor of your swimming hole.
 “Robotic cleaners are the priciest, yet the easiest pool cleaners to use,” explains Stewart Vernon, COO, and founder of America’s Swimming Pool Company.
 “They use software to determine how to clean your pool and do not need to be attached to a pump or circulation system.
 Instead, they use their own filter bag.”